Skip to content

 Introduction: Beyond Implementation to Improvement

 Why most RAG systems fail after deployment and how to build ones that improve instead.
-Covers thinking about RAG as a recommendation engine, setting up feedback loops, and moving from random tweaks to data-driven improvements.
+See how a legal tech company went from 63% to 87% accuracy over three months by treating RAG as a recommendation engine with continuous feedback loops.
+Learn to distinguish inventory problems from capability problems and move from random tweaks to data-driven improvements.

 Chapter 1: Getting Started with Synthetic Data

 How to evaluate your RAG system before you have real users.
 Learn to avoid common mistakes (vague metrics, generic solutions), generate synthetic evaluation data, and set up continuous evaluation pipelines.
-Real examples of improving recall from 50% to 90%.
+Real examples: blueprint search improving from 27% to 85% recall in four days, consultant interview system jumping from 63% to 72% accuracy through error analysis.

 Chapter 2: From Evaluation to Better Models

 Turn your evaluation data into actual improvements.
-Covers when generic embeddings fail, how to create training data from evaluations, fine-tuning strategies, and cost-effective alternatives like re-rankers.
+Covers when generic embeddings fail (asymmetric queries), how to create training data from evaluations, fine-tuning strategies that deliver 6-10% improvements, and cost-effective alternatives like re-rankers.
+Learn the four-step loop: evaluate, generate training data, fine-tune, and measure impact.

 Chapter 3: Getting Users to Actually Give Feedback